Key ceremony: Possibility A: Identification and non-repudiation for email and web access

-Unless the information being accessed or transmitted is valued in terms of millions of dollars, it is generally adequate that the root key ceremony be conducted within the security of the vendor's laboratory.
-The customer may opt to have the root key stored in a hardware security module, but in most cases, the safe storage of the root Key on a CD or hard disk is admissible.
+Unless the information that is being accessed or transmitted is valued in terms of millions of dollars, it is generally adequate that the root key ceremony be conducted within the security of the vendor's laboratory.
+The customer may opt to have the root key stored in a hardware security module, but in most cases, the safe storage of the root key on a CD or hard disk is admissible.
 The root key is never stored on the CA server.

-Example B: Machine Readable Travel Document [MRTD] ID Card or e Passport
+Possibility B: MRTD Cards and e-Passports

-This type of environment requires much higher security.
-When conducting the root key ceremony, the government or organization will require rigorous security checks to be conducted on all personnel in attendance.
-Those normally required to attend the key ceremony will include a minimum of two administrators from the organization, two signatories from the organization, one lawyer, a notary, and two video camera operators, in addition to the CA software vendor's own technical team.
+Machine Readable Travel Documents (MRTDs) require a much higher level of security.
+When conducting the root key ceremony, the government or organization will require rigorous security checks on all personnel in attendance.
+Those normally required to attend the key ceremony include a minimum of two administrators from the organization, two signatories from the organization, one lawyer, a notary, and two video camera operators, in addition to the CA software vendor's technical team.